-The best preventive dentistry is a partnership between you, Dr. Morse, and our dental team.
+The best preventive dentistry is a partnership between you, Dr. Jacob Kent, and our dental team.
 Together, we can work toward two important parts of good dental care:

 - Keeping your mouth healthy with general and preventive dentistry